 The Duke Volunteer Psychiatric Homeless Clinic is a volunteer clinic run by Duke Psychiatry residents and staffed by Duke Psychiatry Attendings.
 It was started thanks to the hard work of one of our former residents, Monica Slubicki, MD.
 This clinic primarily serves members of the Durham community who are homeless and have poor access to mental health care.
 The clinic is held on Tuesday evenings from 6:00-8:30pm.
 We would for you to join us in volunteering your time--the clinic survives with your help!

 When you are ready to sign up, please go to this website.

-Please contact Nora Dennis, PGY3 Psychiatry, for any further questions.
+Please contact Kim Johnson, PGY3 Psychiatry, for any further questions.

 "I have enjoyed my time working at the Lincoln Clinic at Urban Ministries Shelter.
 It is a way to prevent our patients from 'falling through the cracks' as well as teaching systems-of-are issues to the residents who volunteer.
 It is a fun and beneficial learning experience for all!"
 Eric Christopher, MD

 A message about the clinic from John Beyer, MD:

 "In 2008, our residents began volunteering their time conducting a psychiatric assessment clinic for the homeless shelter in downtown Durham each Thursday evening.
 This program is sponsored by the Lincoln Community Center, though the residents have taken the lead in coordinating the services.
 They have selflessly given of their time, on top of all their other Duke responsibilities, to provide this service to some of the neediest in Durham.
 However, the clinic can only be run if there is an attending psychiatrist willing to be present to staff and discuss the cases with the residents.
 This past year, Eric Christopher and David Steffens took the lead for our psychiatric faculty.